team-data-science/SQL-for-Data-Engineers/SQLCheatSheet.md

 ## Intermediate SQL
-### SQL Cheat Sheet (video 15)
+### SQL Cheat Sheet
 You might have heard about the ACID and BASE principles.
 You need to know about them because it will allow you to design and implement database systems that meet the performance, scalability, availability, and consistency requirements of your applications effectively.

 ACID stands for Atomicity, Consistency, Isolation, and Durability.
 It's a set of properties that ensure reliability and consistency in database transactions.
 - Atomicity: Atomicity ensures that a transaction is treated as a single unit of work, which either fully completes or fully fails.
 In other words, if any part of the transaction fails, the entire transaction is rolled back to its original state.
 Imagine transferring money from one bank account to another.
 Atomicity ensures that if the withdrawal succeeds but the deposit fails, the entire transaction is rolled back to maintain the consistency of account balances.